Heidi Thorne is an author and business speaker with over 25 years of experience in sales, marketing, advertising, and public relations.

 Why People Hate Webinars

 These days when you mention a webinar, you might get a "meh" type response or something stronger such as, "Not another one!"
-With all the benefits that webinars provide—ability to present to hundreds (even thousands!) simultaneously, elimination of travel, low cost, real-time engagement, on-demand access for online replays, etc.—why the negativity?
+With all the benefits that webinars provide—the ability to present to hundreds (even thousands!) simultaneously, elimination of travel, low cost, real-time engagement, on-demand access for online replays, etc.—why the negativity?

-Part of it has to do with how marketers and content providers are using, misusing and abusing webinars.
+Part of it has to do with how marketers and content providers are using, misusing, and abusing webinars.
 Other reasons have to do with the participants themselves.

 Webinar or "Sell-i-Nar?"

 There seems to be a formula that many lame sales webinars follow.
 It usually starts out with some chitchat about how great the presenter's life is.
-"Here's my vacation home on the Riviera, my luxury car, my gorgeous spouse and kids, how I now can spend time with my family because of this program, etc." The intent is to make a pseudo-personal connection with participants and, rightly or wrongly, to make an association to the positive results that could be achieved.
+"Here's my vacation home on the Riviera, my luxury car, my gorgeous spouse and kids, how I now can spend time with my family because of this program, etc." The intent is to make a pseudo-personal connection with participants and, rightly or wrongly, to make an association with the positive results that could be achieved.
 (This is fodder for an entirely different blog post/rant.)